splunk/splunk-connect-for-snmp/docs/configuration/sim-configuration.md

 You need to specify Splunk Observability Cloud token and realm.
 There are two ways of configuring them:

-1. Pass those in a plain text via `values.yaml` so at the end sim element looks like this:
+1. Pass those in a plain text using `values.yaml`, so at the end, the sim element looks like the following:

 ```yaml
 sim: